 Keith Foster, former Chief Financial Officer for the Community Colleges of Spokane, has accepted the department's administrative manager position.
 He returns to WSU having previously worked in the WSU College of Sciences Dean's Office under three former Deans' (Bob Nylan, Leo Radziemski, and Mike Griswold).
 Please stop by his office in Neill 111 and say hello!

-Sergey Lapin receives AIM AwardSergey Lapin has received an AIM Award for an AIM SQuaRE Workshop on "Ocular Blood Flow and Its Role in Development of Glaucoma."
-The workshop will be held in Palo Alto, CA on March 17-21, 2014.
+Sergey Lapin recently received an AIM Award for an AIM SQuaRE Workshop on "Ocular Blood Flow and Its Role in Development of Glaucoma."
+The workshop was held in Palo Alto, CA in March of this year.
 To read more about the award please click here.